-Who would believe-in and follow a Savior who was hated, regarded as worthless, and rejected by most people?
+Who would believe in and follow a Savior who was hated, regarded as worthless, and rejected by most people?

-The assertion that the writers of the Bible were seeking to create a new religion that would attract many followers, is impeached by the reality of who Jesus is.
+The assertion that the writers of the Bible were seeking to create a new religion, that would attract many followers, is impeached by the reality of who Jesus is.
 People do not follow anyone whom they view as a loser.
 By the world’s standards, Jesus was poor, uneducated, from a scandalous family, and was born into obscurity.
-He had no home, earthly possessions, or notoriety that would cause anyone to believe that He was a leader.
-The people who were attracted to Jesus and accepted His words as truth, did so because of what He said and how He presented Himself.
+He had no home, earthly possessions, or notoriety that would cause anyone to believe He was a leader.
+The people who were attracted to Jesus, and accepted His words as truth, did so because of what He said and how He presented Himself.

 Seven hundred years before Jesus came to Jerusalem and announced that He was the Messiah, the prophet Isaiah had already described the coming Messiah as a man who would be hated and despised.
-When Jesus presents Himself, He is rejected by the leaders of Israel and hated by the people He came to save.
+When Jesus presents Himself, He was rejected by the leaders of Israel and hated by the people He came to save.

 Isaiah 53:3a He is despised…